/*

 The default implementation returns the value of the

-* nativeMetadataFormatName
+* nativeMetadataFormatName instance variable.

 *

-* @return the name of the native format, or null
+* @return the name of the native format, or null.

 *